Vaishu282010/BiteLocal-Fbla/README.md

 - Flask makes it easy to build a multi-page website without a lot of setup
 - You can run the whole app with one command

-We used Flask specifically because it is lightweight and good for beginner web projects.
-Jinja2 templates (built into Flask) let us write the header and footer one time and reuse them on every page, which follows the DRY principle (Don't Repeat Yourself).

 ---

 ## File Structure